akamai/amp-web-samples/react-amp-web/README.md

 import  AMP  from  'adaptive-media-player-test'
 ```

-## 3. Call AMP.create in you component passing a config object and a contained id:
+## 3. Call AMP.create in you component passing a config object and a container id:
 ```
 import React, { useEffect } from 'react';
 import AMP from  'adaptive-media-player-test'